 Our operational results during the recent prolonged economic downturn and our bankruptcy have depended, and our future results will depend, upon the retention and continued performance of our management team.
 Our former President and Chief Executive Officer, Neil Smit, resigned effective February 28, 2010 and our Chief Operating Officer, Michael J. Lovett, assumed the additional title of Interim President and Chief Executive Officer at that time.
 On April 12, 2010, Mr. Lovett was appointed President and Chief Executive Officer and elected to Charter's Board of Directors.
-On that same day, Charter announced that Eloise Schmitz, our Executive Vice President and Chief Financial Officer.
+On that same day, Charter announced that Eloise Schmitz, our Executive Vice President and Chief Financial Officer, would be leaving Charter effective July 31, 2010.
+Accordingly, Charter will be conducting a search for a candidate to fill the position of Chief Financial Officer.
 Our ability to hire new key employees for management positions could be impacted adversely by the competitive environment for management talent in the telecommunications industry.
 The loss of the services of key members of management and the inability to hire new key employees could adversely affect our ability to manage our business and our future operational and financial results.